jfedor2/hid-remapper/custom-boards/README.md

 This document describes how to have custom HID Remapper boards manufactured using the provided design files at a service like JLCPCB.
 If you'd rather make the device using a Raspberry Pi Pico, see [here](../HARDWARE.md) for details on that option.

-There are five versions, imaginatively named v1-v5. v1, v2 and v5 are equivalent to the dual Pico variant when it comes to functionality and device compatibility. v3 and v4 are equivalent to the single Pico variant.
+There are six versions, imaginatively named v1-v6. v1, v2, v5 and v6 are equivalent to the dual Pico variant when it comes to functionality and device compatibility. v3 and v4 are equivalent to the single Pico variant.

 ![Custom HID Remapper boards](../images/custom-boards.jpg)

-The main advantage of the v1 version is that it can be made with no soldering, you just order the board, flash the firmware, and have a working device.
+The main advantage of the v1 board is that it can be made with no soldering, you just order the board, flash the firmware, and have a working device.
 Files for an optional 3D printable enclosure are also available (it uses M2x8 flat head screws).

-The v2 version doesn't have USB connectors and is meant to be built into existing devices like trackballs by soldering the appropriate wires directly to the board.
+The v2 board doesn't have USB connectors and is meant to be built into existing devices like trackballs by soldering the appropriate wires directly to the board.

-The v3 version has the form factor of a USB dongle (you plug it directly into your computer).
+The v3 board has the form factor of a USB dongle (you plug it directly into your computer).

-The v4 version has eight 3.5mm connectors wired to GPIO2-9, meant to be used with external buttons or switches.
+The v4 board has eight 3.5mm connectors wired to GPIO2-9, meant to be used with external buttons or switches.
 The 3D printed case for it uses two M2x4 screws and four M3x10 flat head screws.

-The v5 version has a built-in four port USB hub.
+The v5 board has a built-in four port USB hub.
 The 3D printed case for it uses one M2x4 screw and four M3x10 flat head screws.

+The v6 board has a built-in four port USB hub and eighteen 3.5mm connectors wired to GPIO pins that can be used with external buttons or switches.
+The 3D printed case for it uses three M2x4 screws and four M3x10 flat head screws.

 ## How to order the boards